 211 is the information and referral service that provides the people of Ontario with reliable information on community and social services.
-When you dial the 211 hotline, vou are connected with a Certified Information and Referral Specialist who has been trained to assess your needs, answer your questions accurately, and advise you about the services and programs that are best for you and your loved ones.
+When you dial the 211 hotline, you are connected with a Certified Information and Referral Specialist who has been trained to assess your needs, answer your questions accurately, and advise you about the services and programs that are best for you and your loved ones.
 Calls to 211 are anonymous and confidential.
 Your personal identifying information will not be shared with any other parties.
 Many of the calls received deal with sensitive topics.
-Your right to privacy is taken very seriously.

-www.211ontario.ca

-children's health and safety, immunization, toilet training and much more.
+Your right to privacy is taken very seriously. www.211ontario.ca support to expecting parents and parents with children up to school entry.
+Services include nutrition programs, breastfeeding support, public health nurse, home visits, parenting workshops, children's health and safety, immunization, toilet training and much more.

-Canadian Prenatal Nutrition Program (CPNP) ext.
-463
+Canadian Prenatal Nutrition Program (CPNP)